rdkit/mmpdb/README.md

 Inf.
 Model.*, **2018**, *58 (5)*, pp 902–910.
 https://pubs.acs.org/doi/10.1021/acs.jcim.8b00173

-For more about the methods to scale mmpdb to larger datasets, see:
+For more about the methods to scale mmpdb to larger datasets and generate new molecules, see:

 M. Awale, J. Hert, L. Guasch, S. Riniker, C. Kramer.
 The Playbooks of Medicinal Chemistry Design Moves. *J. Chem.